 If the actual culprit is caught, the remaining students get to live, but the killer has to die for getting caught.
 The punishment phase has an art style all its own with a mixture of CGI and cardboard cutout-like animation.
 It’s pretty cool, and some of the imagery gets very imaginative.
 Monobear has set up ironic and incredibly gruesome manners of death for the killers.
 I can’t really explain what they are because that would spoil the killers’ identities, but they range from really gruesome crazy to really weird crazy.

-When the trial is over and the punishment has been done, the surviving students go back to their lives in the school waiting for another murder to occur.
+When the trial is over and the punishment has been served, the surviving students go back to their lives in the school waiting for another murder to occur.
 If they go too long without murdering one another, Monobear will give extra incentives to ‘graduate.’

 That is one of the iffier aspects of this series – visual aspects of the trials.
 It just seems weird to me that they included the Visual Novel-esque format for their trials.
-Everywhere else, the intros, clues, evidence etc. are fine but it seems weird to include it in the trials mostly because there’s no really point in showing us the ‘verbal bullets’ or the points where you may find contradictions in someone’s testimony.
+Everywhere else, the intros, clues, evidence etc. are fine, but it seems weird to include it in the trials mostly because there’s no really point in showing us the ‘verbal bullets’ or the points where you may find contradictions in someone’s testimony.
 We aren’t usually given enough time to think about these and it’s not like we’re answering anyway – Naegi is.

 I don’t want to spoil this series because I really enjoyed it, so I’ll just be diving into short character descriptions before continuing with a few other points.
 All of the characters in this series are labeled as being a ‘Super Duper High School (title)’, their main point in excellence that allowed them to enroll in Hope’s Peak, even if some of the titles are kinda silly.